Direct estimation of arbitrary observables of an oscillator

 In conclusion, this work demonstrates the robust capabilities of the Optimized Routine for Estimation of any Observable (OREO) in bridging critical measurement gaps in bosonic cQED systems.
 By harnessing numerically optimized pulses to encode the expectation value of target observables into an auxiliary transmon qubit, OREO enables single-shot detection of a diverse range of oscillator properties, from phase-space quadratures and their higher-order moments to non-Gaussianity metrics.
 The performance of OREO is mainly limited by qubit decoherence during the optimized drives, which can potentially be alleviated by known methods to extend the qubit coherence properties~\cite{place2021new,somoroff2023millisecond} or reduce the drive durations~\cite{kudra2022robust}.
-Even with our modest system parameters~\cite{sm}, experimental results presented in this work effectively validate OREO's value and practical viability.
-Collectively, these findings underscore OREO as a versatile and transformative tool for advancing continuous-variable quantum information processing.
+Even with our modest system parameters~\cite{sm}, experimental results presented in this work offer compelling validation to OREO's value and practical efficacy.
+Collectively, these findings underscore OREO as a versatile and effective tool for advancing continuous-variable quantum information processing.